AckerlyXu/heima/articles/hdinsight/hdinsight-hbase-phoenix-squirrel-linux.md

 Before you can use SQLLine, you must have the following:

 * **A HBase cluster in HDInsight**.
 For information on provision HBase cluster, see [Get started with Apache HBase in HDInsight][hdinsight-hbase-get-started].
 * **Connect to the HBase cluster via the remote desktop protocol**.
-For instructions, see [Manage Hadoop clusters in HDInsight by using the Azure Classic Management Portal][hdinsight-manage-portal].
+For instructions, see [Manage Hadoop clusters in HDInsight by using the Azure portal preive][hdinsight-manage-portal].

 When you connect to an HBase cluster, you will need to connect to one of the Zookeepers.
 Each HDInsight cluster has 3 Zookeepers.